 The length of time we hold your information for will vary dependent on lawful basis for collecting and processing the data.

-Pygott & Crone will hold data supplied with consent, where there is a legitimate interest in doing so (such as where a client or customer has registered with us, expressing an interest in buying, selling, letting or renting a property through us) for a period of two years.
+Pygott & Crone will hold data supplied where there is a legitimate interest in doing so (such as where a client or customer has registered with us, expressing an interest in in any of our Services such as buying, selling, letting or renting through us) for a period of 7 years.

-Where a transaction has been entered in to and there is a contractual necessity to do so, or where there is a requirement to comply with legal obligations (for example in order to comply with the requirement of the TPO Codes of Practice, both for Sales and Lettings Agents, to maintain clear and full written records of transactions for a period of six years and to comply with the Money Laundering Regulations 2017 requirement to hold records for a period of 5 years).
+Where a transactional relationship has been entered into and there is a contractual necessity to do so, or where there is a requirement to comply with regulatory or legal obligations (for example in order to comply with the requirements of The Property Ombudsman, The Royal Institute of Chartered Surveyors and HM Revenue and Customs Anti Money Laundering Regulations 2017) we will keep all personal information for a period of 15 years.

 - it has not been accessed by you for more than 1 year,